Top 10 Ways to Stop Cyberbullying

 4) Learn More

-It’s crucial as parents to learn everything you can about what your children are doing on the Internet and with their smartphones.
-In fact, one misconception is that boys are always the aggressors with and girls, the likely victims.
+One common misconception is that boys are always the aggressors with and girls, the likely victims.
 However, girls are just as likely as boys to be both victims and bullies.
-While boys are more likely to threaten, girls focus on emotional abuse designed to undermine victims’ self-esteem, which can be more damaging.
+While boys are more likely to threaten physical violence, girls focus on emotional abuse designed to undermine victims’ self-esteem, which can be even more damaging.

 5) Understand the Scope

 Many adults believe social media sites are the likely stages for the bullying behaviors, and they’re right.
-But, with 73% of teens now using smartphones, there’s a greater scope of potential harm.
+But, with 95% of teens now using smartphones, there’s a far greater scope of potential harm.
 Bullying can occur on Facebook, Twitter and Instagram, or through Snapchat, emails and texts coming directly from bullies.
-And since these phones never far from teen hands, the harassment can become almost constant.
-With technology changing so rapidly, it’s important to always monitor your children’s mobile devices and their online behavior to get ahead of any potential threats.
+In addition to almost ubiquitous smartphone access, 45% of teens report near constant online activity, harassment too can become almost constant.
+With the rapid changes in technology, it’s imperative to continuously monitor your children’s mobile devices and their online behavior to stay ahead of any potential threats.

 6) Recognize the Signs

 A cyberbullied child looks the same as any adolescent—often unwilling to talk about his or her day or disclose personal information.
-But according to the National Crime Prevention Council (NCPC), you should look for other signs, like a loss of interest in favorite activities, skipped classes, and changes in sleeping or eating habits.
-While any of these may be indicative of multiple concerns, you might also notice a sudden lack of interest in using the computer—or in the case of a child who is the aggressor, extreme anger if you take his or her phone or computer privileges away.
+But you should be on the lookout for other signs that your child is the victim of cyberbullying, like a loss of interest in favorite activities, an unexplained decline in grades, skipped classes, symptoms of depression and changes in sleeping or eating habits.
+While any of these may be indicative of multiple concerns, be especially alert if also notice a sudden lack of interest in using the computer or a tendency to become upset after being online or using their smartphone.
+Or in the case of a child who is the aggressor, extreme anger if you take his or her phone or computer privileges away.

 7) Keep Data Secure

-In the case of Izzy Dix, bullies were able to set up a fake Facebook profile using a stolen photograph to post harmful messages.
-It’s important for you and your teen to be diligent when it comes to posting data online.
-It’s a good idea to limit the number of personal photos and information your teen posts online.
-Make sure they know to always keep passwords secure and change them regularly.
-Bullies have been known to “hijack” victims’ profiles to post rude and offensive comments.
-Likewise, teens should always set social media profiles to “private” and ignore messages from people they don’t know altogether.
+In the cases of Izzy Dix and Gabbie Green, bullies were able to set up a fake Facebook profiles for the victims opening up a whole new level of abuse.
+It’s important for you and your teen to be diligent when it comes to their online posting behavior.
+It’s also good idea to limit the number of personal photos and information that your child posts.
+Make sure they understand how to create secure passwords and to change them regularly.
+Bullies have been known to hack or “hijack” victims’ profiles to post rude and offensive comments.
+Likewise, teens should always set their social media profiles to “private” and ignore messages from people they don’t know altogether.
+Today’s comprehensive internet security solutions include password management tools and other cybersecurity features that can help keep your children’s account and online identities secure.

 8) Don’t Get Turned Around

-As noted by Nobullying.com, some victims do fight back against bullies, and then become bullies themselves.
-While this may seem like one way to solve the problem, what often happens is a “sort of back-and-forth between victim and aggressor which tends to continue the behavior.”
+As noted by dosomething.org, some victims do fight back against bullies, and then become bullies themselves.
+While this may seem like one way to solve the problem, what often happens is a “sort of back-and-forth between victim and aggressor” which tends to continue, and escalate, the behavior.
 Make sure to educate your teen about being respectful of others’ feelings and privacy online.
 Tell your child that you understand the impulse to retaliate, but that in the long-term it’s best to not get involved in that way.

 9) Stand Together

 It’s important to stand together and look for long-term solutions to cyberbullying.
-In Canada, a recent bill was introduced that makes it illegal to distribute images of a person without their consent, and allows police to obtain a warrant for information about Internet users based on “reasonable grounds to suspect” an offense has been perpetrated.
-The bill isn’t perfect, but it could become a road map for future legislation keeping your kids safe on the Internet.
+In 2015 Canada passed a bill into law that made it illegal to distribute images of a person without their consent, and allows police to obtain a warrant for information about internet users based on “reasonable grounds to suspect” an offense has been perpetrated.
+The bill wasn’t perfect, but it became a road map for future legislation to keep kids safe on the internet.
 Meanwhile, in the US, laws vary by state, so it’s important to understand your rights and escalate things to the proper authorities if they become out of hand.

 10) Hold Bullies Accountable

 Cyberbullying statistics make it clear: This is a persistent, serious problem.
-Armed with data and actionable solutions, however, parents and teens can help turn the tide against bad online behavior.
+Armed with data, open communication and actionable solutions, however, parents and teens can help turn the tide against cyberbullying.